Tennis and Golfers Elbow

 Treatment for either of these conditions was often nothing more than rest.
 It works, for awhile, but often comes back when people return to their regular activities.
 In more extreme cases doctors may prescribe forearm straps, braces or even surgery.

 If you're suffering from tennis or golfers elbow, the first thing you should look at is the activity that may be causing it.
 Have a physical therapist evaluate your movement patterns to see if you need to change what you're doing.
-It may be poor form or underdeveloped muscles that should to be strengthened.
-Something as simple as a grip change can mean the difference between painful and pain free.
+It may be poor form or underdeveloped muscles that should be strengthened.
+Something as simple as a grip change can mean the difference between painful and pain-free.

-The next step are therapeutic exercises.
+The next step is therapeutic exercises.
 In 2010 researchers published a study using a small rubber bar called a FlexBar to treat tennis elbow.
 Subjects were instructed to perform either standard physical therapy or a series of movements called the "Tyler Twist" with the FlexBar.

 The results were stunning.
 76% of the subjects performing the Tyler Twist saw marked improvement compared to only 13% of the people performing routine physical therapy.
 Results for pain were even more stunning, with 81% of the people using the FlexBar reporting improvement compared to only 22% of people using standard therapy.
 The results were so dramatic, researchers stopped the study early and opened it up to all the test subjects.

 In 2014, another study was conducted to see if a modified version of the Tyler Twist could be used to help people with golfers elbow.
-The success rates were nearly as good as they had been for treatment of tennis elbow.
+The success rates were nearly as good as they had been for the treatment of tennis elbow.

 The actual exercise is simple and takes less than nine minutes, three times a day.